CubeSmart (CUBE) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-CubeSmart (CUBE) operates in the Real Estate sector, specifically the REIT - Industrial industry, with a market capitalization near $9.08B, listed on NYSE, employing roughly 3,104 people, carrying a beta of 1.11 to the broader market.
-CubeSmart is a self-administered and self-managed real estate investment trust.
+CubeSmart (CUBE) operates in the Real Estate sector, specifically the REIT - Industrial industry, with a market capitalization near $9.39B, listed on NYSE, employing roughly 3,104 people, carrying a beta of 1.08 to the broader market.
+CubeSmart functions as an independent real estate investment trust (REIT), overseeing both its administration and management.
 Led by Christopher Marr, public since 2004-10-22.

 - Spot Price